yzenith/need-to-review/git/git.md

-# this place is for tips about Git syntax
+# This place is for tips about Git commands

  1. how to set up git and connect it on your github repo